 Risk factors for clot formation include:

-- Taking drugs to increase the amount of red blood cells, such as epoietin (Epogen®, Procrit®) or darbepoetin alfa (Aranesp®)
+- taking drugs to increase the number of red blood cells, such as epoetin (Epogen®, Procrit®) or darbepoetin alfa (Aranesp®)

 Pulmonary embolus is a blood clot that travels to a lung.
 Symptoms include:

 - chest pain or new onset of shortness of breath

 The immunomodulatory drugs (IMiDs) — Thalomid, Revlimid, and Pomalyst — in combination with dexamethasone are known to heighten the risk of VTE in myeloma patients.
 According to this article, published in the October 2017 Clinical Journal of Oncology Nursing Multiple Myeloma supplement, multiple myeloma patients who are taking an IMiD plus dexamethasone have a six-fold increased risk of having a venous thromboembolic event (VTE).

 All patients who are receiving an IMiD in combination with dexamethasone should be given anticoagulant therapy.
 The type and dose of anticoagulant depend on individual risk factors that must be assessed by the treating hematologist/oncologist.
 Your doctor will review your personal and family medical history and perform a thorough check of your medical status, including a physical examination, to identify your risk factors.